20 Team Alignment Exercises for Better Decisions and Execution

 - Set up multiple Word Clouds, each with scenarios based on real-life examples or potential encounters.

 - Get your team to respond to them about how the brand mascot would, in no more than four words.

 Every individual has a different way of approaching situations of conflict.
 However, you want to make sure that your customer-facing professionals are aligned on the core company values and tone and exercise them when attending to your customers.

 When training customer-facing professionals, you can conduct simulations on how to approach a customer problem as a team alignment activity.
 Simply set up an Open-Ended Poll for each scenario and ask your team to submit their approaches and the company values they correspond with.
 Everyone can then vote on the best approaches.

 11. Competitor-partner exercise

-Ask your team to brainstorm and submit a list of companies that are related to your field and tag them accordingly and vote on the options submitted.
-Encourage them to challenge past conventions and be innovative about their categorisation.
+- Ask your team to brainstorm, submit, and tag a list of companies related to your field.
+Encourage them to vote on the options and challenge traditional views with creative categorization.